aklivity/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 The [Zilla Plus for Confluent Cloud](https://aws.amazon.com/marketplace/pp/prodview-eblxkinsqbaks) Secure Public Access proxy lets authorized Kafka clients connect, publish messages and subscribe to topics in your Confluent Cloud cluster via the internet.

-In this guide we will deploy the Zilla Plus for Confluent Cloud as a Secure Public Access proxy and showcase globally trusted public internet connectivity to a Confluent Cloud cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.
+In this guide we will deploy the Zilla Plus for Confluent Cloud Secure Public Access proxy and showcase globally trusted public internet connectivity to a Confluent Cloud cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.

 ### AWS services used